 Option Statement

 On leaving service you are entitled to a statement of options regarding what you can and cannot do with your accumulated pension.
-You will receive this statement from the administrators of your pension scheme but it may be up to 6 months after you leave service.
+You will receive this statement from the administrators of your pension scheme within 2 months of you or your employer notifying the trustees that your employment has ended.

 Less than 2 years of pensionable service